Home / Tax-Deferred Investment: What It Is, Account Types, Pros & Cons

 Variable Annuity

-The good part is you don’t pay taxes on the gains each year.
-You pay later when you start taking money out.
-This setup gives you more control, but it also takes more patience and a higher comfort level with ups and downs.
+The good part is that you don’t pay taxes on the gains each year.
+This setup gives you more control, but it also takes more patience and a higher risk tolerance.

 Stocks